 - Understand what they read.

-Read Write Inc. sessions take place every morning across EYFS and Key Stage 1.
+Read Write Inc. sessions take place every morning across Reception and Key Stage 1.
 Children are streamed across their key stage to ensure that teaching and learning is at the correct level for their current achievement.
 Groups are led by class teachers and RWI trained members of our support staff.
 Our groups are fluid and children are moved according to their assessment outcome and reading knowledge, children are assessed at least every 6 weeks.
-Some children from reception are streamed within key stage 1 from Spring 2 (After the February half term).
+Children from reception are streamed within key stage 1 within the first half-term.

 During RWI lessons we teach pupils to work effectively with a partner to explain and consolidate what they are learning or have learnt.
 This provides the group teacher with opportunities to assess learning and to pick up on difficulties such as articulation and blending knowledge.